torvista/Zen_Cart-Google_reCAPTCHA/README.md

 b)	If the PHP environment does not have 'fsockopen' available.
 The code will drop to an alternative method using cURL.

 ## How it Works
-The template file requests the recaptcha html, generated from the recaptcha_get_html function.
+The template file requests the recaptcha html to display the recaptcha, generated from the recaptcha_get_html function.
 When the user submits the form, there is a POST with the recaptcha data.
 The header of the file uses a notifier to send that to the recaptcha observer, which validates it.
 On success, global $error is false subsequent to the notifier.
 On failure, global $error contains error message(s).
 Depending on the page, these are output by messageStack or in the case of BISN, outputted via the XHTML variable-substitution template.

 ## Changelog
+2024 11 04: updated languages and error messages.
+Moved google code to vendors directory.

 2024 09 05: torvista - reworked layout and readme.
 No funcionality changes.

 2024 01 20: torvista - Reviewed and reworked support for Back in Stock Notifications.
 Multiple minor fettling.